berenicechisholm9/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, determine which tasks are most important and which can be completed later.
 Then, break down each task into smaller, manageable steps.
 By organizing your tasks in this way, you can better focus on the task at hand and avoid getting overwhelmed.

 Next, use scheduling tools and apps to plan out your day.
 Block off time for each tasks and set reminders to help keep you on track.
 You can also use these tools to track your progress and adjust your plan as needed.
 Remember to allot time at the end of the day to review your accomplishments and plan for the next day, so you don't feel overwhelmed by the amount of work you have to do.

+# 2024-01-12
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In coding, this translates to writing clear, concise code that can be easily understood and maintained by others.
+Strive for readable solutions with minimal complexity.
+It's not just about making the computer understand your instructions but also ensuring fellow humans can comprehend and work with your code effectively."

+"Remember, 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on making your code correct first, then optimize if and where necessary.
+Don't over-engineer from the start; let performance needs drive improvements."

+"Lastly, 'Code is read much more often than it is written.'
+Keep this in mind as you craft each line, ensuring it's both functional and self-explanatory."